nypl-spacetime/brick-by-brick/README.md

 ### Submissions

-- `GET /tasks/:task/submissions`: get *all* submissions for task `:task` for the user associated with the current session
+- `GET /tasks/:taskId/submissions`: get *all* submissions for task `:taskId` for the user associated with the current session
-- `GET /tasks/:task/submissions/count`: get the amount of submissions for task `:task` for the user associated with the current session
+- `GET /tasks/:taskId/submissions/count`: get the amount of submissions for task `:taskId` for the user associated with the current session
-- `GET /tasks/:task/submissions/all`: get the first 1000 submissions for task `:task` (pagination will be added in a later version)
+- `GET /tasks/:taskId/submissions/all`: get the first 1000 submissions for task `:taskId` (pagination will be added in a later version)
-- `GET /tasks/:task/submissions/all.ndjson`: get *all* submissions for task `:task`
+- `GET /tasks/:taskId/submissions/all.ndjson`: get *all* submissions for task `:taskId`

 ### Collections

-- `GET /providers/:provider/collections`: get all collections for provider `:provider`
+- `GET /organizations/:organizationId/collections`: get all collections for organization `:organizationId`
-- `GET /providers/:provider/collections/:collection`: get single collection with provider `:provider` and collection `:collection`
+- `GET /organizations/:organizationId/collections/:collection`: get single collection with organization `:organizationId` and collection `:collection`

 ### OAuth